-The desktop PC market consists of the overall hard drive market for desktop computers.
+The desktop PC market consists of personal computers in a form intended for regular use at a single location.
 Individuals use desktop computers in homes, businesses and multi-user networks.
 Desktop computers use software applications for word processing, spreadsheet, desktop publishing, database management, multimedia, entertainment and for other needs.
-Hard drives store desktop computer operating system and application software, as well as the data used by the applications.
+Hard drives store the desktop computer operating system and application software, as well as the data used by the applications.